-The Netherlands, also known as Holland, is a stunningly beautiful country.
+The Netherlands, (or Holland), is a stunningly beautiful country.
 It’s been months since our visit, and I still think about our time there everyday.
-At this time in my life, if you asked me where I would pick up and move, I would choose Amsterdam.
+At this time in my life, if you asked me where I would pick up and move, I would choose Amsterdam every time!

 Amsterdam is single-handedly the prettiest place I have ever been.
 Tall thin buildings line picturesque canals dotted with houseboats, and beautiful shops, cafe’s and restaurants entice people passing by along the narrow, cobbled, and bike-ridden streets.
 Its deeply historical, high-fashion, environmentally conscious, and wonderfully liberal.
 The people are delightful, the museums are plentiful, and the food scene is something that must be experienced.

 Here is my guide for what to see, do, eat and drink in Amsterdam, Netherlands

 Amsterdam is so much more than just a city in which to party.
 Sure, many people travel to the city to enjoy the liberal marijuana laws and the culture of legal prostitution, but that’s not all that Amsterdam is.
 Amsterdam is historical, cultural, and stop-you-in-the-middle-of-a-bike-lane beautiful.
 It’s also an incredibly romantic place to visit, and as you walk through some of the quainter neighbourhoods at night, you’ll find yourself convinced that there is no place more wonderful in the whole entire world.